Clybius/Personalized-Optimizers/README.md

   - V2: Shorter momentum for faster gradient descent.
   - V2: Updated cautious stepping
   - V2: Disabled momentum_centralization & diff_mult (less operations and memory usage respectively as a result)

-* TALON (Recommended / Preferred)
-  - Description: TALON: **T**emporal **A**daptation via **L**evel and **O**rientation **N**ormalization, or how to I met your target.
-Decouples the gradient's sign and values into two separate momentum states, spectral clipping, and a denominator that utilizes atan2 for scale invariance (https://arxiv.org/abs/2411.02853).
-  - Hyperparameters are described in the optimizer's comment, excels in noisy environments while being reactive to changes in direction.
-  - Utilizes spectral clipping for stability, compiled for speed.
-(Many thanks to leloykun for the reference JAX implementation! https://github.com/leloykun/spectral_clip).
-  - Should be set-and-go for the most part.
-Tuning of beta params shouldn't be necessary, though if you want to mess around with them, mess around with the first (sign momentum) and second (value momentum) betas.
-The third beta is used for the denominator, in which we utilize a naturally debiased squared momentum (fast early, slower later).